mjit584/2019/content/pages/cost-of-dreams/index.md

 He never told his parents he was still hungry.
 He didn't want them to worry.
 They had enough worries already.
 Three years later, his mother, Alejandrina, cries as she hears her son talk about this tender sacrifice for the first time.

 Jeham, a thin, slight boy, has more food in Medellín, but it comes at a price.
-Alejandrina, who has dark black curls and hazel eyes, started selling coffee in Parque Berrio after the family first arrived October 2018, but it wasn't enough to support them.
+Alejandrina, who has dark black curls and hazel eyes, started selling coffee in Parque Berrio after the family first arrived in October 2018, but it wasn't enough to support them.
 Jeham would sit on a dark green bench next to her, watching his mom struggle.
 He asked if he could sell candy or “confetti” –  he couldn’t stand to see how hard his mom worked and not do anything to help her.

 Now, instead of going to school, he sells heart-shaped red lollipops in a park with trees and sculptures – the kind of park where families might picnic.
 But locally, it's associated with drugs, gangs and prostitution.
 The gang activity scares him, but he can’t think of another way to help his mother.